cartigli/vault/xsorted()/III SQL/VIII Joins.md

 ```

-The Old Syntax
+The Old Syntax { Deprecated }
 We have several notes here; initially, right and left joins are identical in function.
 If the position of both tables is swapped, using a Left Join on the original positioning will return the same result as if they were switched and a Right Join was used.
 	Furthermore, the same output as the inner join can be achieved with the outdated syntax which uses Where.
 This has the same effect and resulting table but is more computationally expensive and so less efficient.
+It is also not the official method of creating joins and is unprofessional.

 ```mysql
 SELECT t1.column_name, t1.column_name,..., t2.column_name,...